-Nevermore's belt and harness contain modules and gear that let him adapt on the fly to the situation in the field.
-Nevermore has been practicing figuring out the best pieces to use in any given situation, and while he's pretty good at picking equipment, the fact is he's still learning and it's still a developing technology, so it takes him a few moments to reconfigure his equipment.
+Raven's belt and harness contain modules and gear that let him adapt on the fly to the situation in the field.
+Raven has had practice figuring out the best pieces to use in any given situation, but it's still a developing technology, so it takes him a few moments to reconfigure his equipment.

-Rounding out his current arsenal is The Talon, a high-performance motorcycle which is Nevermore's primary means of transportation across larger portions of Freedom City (with his grapnel/glider cape combo being used for more precise positioning in specific areas).
+The most (comparatively) subtle vehicle out of his current arsenal is The Talon, a high-performance motorcycle which is one of Raven's primary means of transportation across larger portions of Freedom City (with his grapnel/glider cape combo being used for more precise positioning in specific areas).
 While unarmed, it is a tough, fast vehicle that bears a solid security system to prevent bike-jacking.
-The overall construction is rugged, with the bike mainly sporting two seemingly oversized tires (each with an independent electric motor for power), and a central "pod" with rugged armor plates, special steering "arms", and a simple voice-activated computer that has an always-updating navigation program.
-It is currently capable of speeds approaching the fastest performance road cars, though Nevermore rarely pushes it to that speed.
+The overall construction is rugged, with the bike mainly sporting two seemingly over-sized tires (each with an independent electric motor for power), and a central "pod" with rugged armor plates, special steering "arms", and a simple voice-activated computer that has an always-updating navigation program.
+It is currently capable of speeds approaching the fastest performance road cars, though Raven rarely pushes it to that speed.

 Aleksander Garen Nakani should have been a perfectly normal boy born in the country of Georgia.
 And for about 6 months of his life after birth, he was.